serendicoder/ipl-predictor/index.md

 - Binarize Labels

 Since ‘WinningTeam’ is either Team1’s name or Team2’s name, after converting to categorical data, the values are in the range 0-14.
 To binarize, the value of the label ‘WinningTeam’ is converted to 0 if it is equal to Team1’s value or 1 if it is equal to Team2’s value.
 This makes the classification task simpler.

+- Few points to note about the unsupervised clustering task dataset
+    - None of the columns have null values
+    - Few columns like PLAYER NAME, TEAM, AUCTION YEAR, COUNTRY are not the predictor for the contract grade of player
+    - We would be defining the grade of contract depending on the sold price.
+    - We would split PLAYING ROLE in one hot encoded variables as it is non-ordinal categorical variable.
+    - We are splitting contracts in three grades here depending on the sold price:
+        A : 1250000 and above
+        B : 500000 - 1250000
+        C : 500000 and less

 ### Dimensionality Reduction